 Amongst the many galleries, not to be missed is The Great Gallery which has been described as “the greatest picture gallery in Europe.”

-Though this national museum has free admission, I was invited as a guest by The Wallace Restaurant courtesy my friend Fiona MacLean who blogs at London Unattached, to sample their delicious afternoon tea in the magnificent in-house restaurant.
-A huge central glass covered courtyard is a haven, minutes away from the crowds and noise of one of London’s busiest shopping area.
+Though this national museum has free admission, I was invited as a guest by The Wallace Restaurant courtesy of my friend Fiona MacLean who blogs at London Unattached, to sample their delicious afternoon tea in the magnificent in-house restaurant.
+A huge central glass-covered courtyard is a haven, minutes away from the crowds and noise of one of London’s busiest shopping areas.
 Flooded with natural light the atrium restaurant offers an alfresco dining experience.

-I choose to have a pot of a fruity herbal tea, my pick was the orange rooibos – a light and fragrant tea with a delicate colour.
+I choose to have a pot of fruity herbal tea, my pick was the orange rooibos – a blush pink coloured, light, and fragrant tea.
 I think it was a perfect accompaniment to the freshly prepared finger sandwiches.

 For £26 with Champagne, this afternoon tea is an absolute treat, especially since one can really relax in the enclosed courtyard after a spot of gazing at paintings and gawking at magnificent Objets d’Art.

 Curious to explore more options for Afternoon Tea in London?
 Why not browse through my blog and read about my experiences in various places:

 - Honey Afternoon Tea at St. Ermin’s, Westminster

 - Chocolate Afternoon Tea at The Landmark Hotel, Marylebone